 \section{Chaos onset heuristics, and scaled coordinates}

-Brownian LPP is our model of study because it is the unique integrable LPP model for which the scaled energy profile has been shown to closely resemble Brownian motion (via Brownian Gibbs analysis) and to which Chatterjee's theory of superconcentration and chaos applies.
-The role of this section is to expand on this notion; to offer heuristics for the timing of the onset of chaos; and to introduce valuable notation for the upcoming analysis.
+Brownian LPP is our model of study because it is the unique integrable LPP model for which the scaled energy profile has been shown to closely resemble Brownian motion and to which Chatterjee's theory of superconcentration and chaos applies.
+In four subsections, we present a heuristic argument for the scale of transition demonstrated in Theorem~\ref{t.main}; and an alternative heuristic for this conclusion, via discrete harmonic analysis; offer a summary of the principal elements of Chatterjee's work on harmonic analysis of Gaussian spaces; and indicate roughly how we will need Brownian resemblance for energy profiles, and how such results arise from recent probabilistic and geometric research in KPZ (via the Brownian Gibbs resampling technique).
+The second of these subsections is specific to this arXiv release.

-In the first subsection, we present a detailed heuristic argument for why the onset of chaos occurs at time-scale $n^{-1/3}$, using a discrete model of LPP to do so.
-In the second, we present an alternative heuristic for this conclusion, via discrete harmonic analysis---this sets the stage for our upcoming rigorous conclusion of subcritical energy stability, whose proof via Chatterjee's approach, although different to the heuristic, also has a harmonic analytic flavour.

-We will present our analysis of Brownian LPP in KPZ scaled coordinates.
-In the third subsection, we introduce notation for the scaled description.
-This permits us in the fourth and final subsection to explain roughly the assertion from~\cite{NearGroundStates} (obtained via \cite{DeBridge}) of Brownian regularity for the LPP energy profile that is an underpinning for our analysis.